Tropaion/JBC_Multitool/README.md

 # JBC_Multitool
-A slot extension for JBC soldering stations with only one soldering iron terminal
+A slot extension device for JBC soldering stations with only one soldering iron terminal